Consensys/quorum/docs/How-To-Guides/HA_Setup.md

 Quorum architecture allows for HA end to end for heightened availability on various i/o operations.
 Although this increases the footprint of each node, the cost offset is compensated by low to zero downtime & horizontal scalability.
 In this section we will go through example configuration and setup in detail:

-**WARNING**: Below HA setup is an example of how to achieve end to end HA using proxy server but it should be noted that this hasn't been tested in a productive setup.
+**WARNING**: Below HA setup is an example of how to achieve end to end HA using proxy server but it should be noted that this hasn't been tested in a production environment setup.

 ## Quorum Node Configuration Requirements: